Here’s our take on Keto sweeteners- what to use, more specifically, what we personally use and the few we won’t even allow in our house!

 Xylitol is a sugar alcohol that naturally occurs in the fibers of fruits and vegetables.
 It’s commonly found in sugar-free products that are sold and can be purchased to make homemade keto-friendly products.

-Unfortunately, xylitol is extremely toxic to pets and if they ingest even the tiniest amount (say, a stick of gum for example) it can and likely WILL kill your pet.
-For this reason alone, I won’t even allow this product or anything containing it in my home.
-My pets are family members, and I won’t risk their lives for a taste of sweetness.
+Unfortunately, xylitol is extremely toxic to pets and if they ingest even the tiniest amount (say, a stick of gum for example) it can and likely WILL kill your pet, or at the very least cause severe liver damage.

 This sweet-tasting syrup is derived from the yacon plant.
 It contains fructooligosaccharides (FOS) which is a type of soluble fiber (your body does not digest).
 While it contains approximately 11 grams of carbohydrates per tablespoon, it does not affect blood sugar.